Swordfish moutarde or with mustard.

 New fish, new recipe.
 We had a very limited time last night for an elaborate dinner and fifteen minutes is all it took from start to end to prepare dinner.
 Love it, but then this is why I started my journey with this blog.

 I love moutarde or mustard and wanted to use it with the fillets in a form of a sauce.This sauce is a combination of sauces that I have made and really enjoyed.
 Simplicity is the key.

 We served over a bed of lettuce, which I prepared the vinaigrette with lemon instead or vinegar.

 TIP: Taste before seasoning the sauce with salt and pepper.
 Sometimes stock, even though it may be sodium free, still have plenty of salt.
 Never leave the oven unattended while broiling, a small splatter can catch in fire (voice of experience here).

-¼ cup fish stock or low sodium chicken stock
+- 0.25 cup sodium free chicken stock 1/4 cup fish stock or sodium free chicken stock

 - 0.25 cup heavy cream 1/4 cup heavy cream

 - 0.33333333333333 cup flat-leaf parsley 1/3 cup plus 1 tablespoon finely chopped fresh flat-leaf parsley